The removal of underground storage tanks (USTs) is a service we provide frequently.

 Why is an Underground Storage Tank Removal Necessary?

 Historically, underground storage tanks (USTs) were made of bare steel up until the mid-1980s.
 Environmental regulations were much less stringent in those times.
 Today, there are still thousands of gas and diesel stations with old tanks underground.
 Even modern-day tanks can leak due to faulty installation and inadequate maintenance activity.
-Moreover, leak detection systems and spill buckets can often fail requiring inspection and service.
+Moreover, leak detection systems and dispensers often fail.

 Old underground storage tanks that are no longer in use still contain some remnant contents.
 These contents will eventually leak as the tank structure slowly deteriorates.
 Failure to remove an old underground storage tank can pose risks to human health and create a potential for fire and explosion.

-This is why federal regulations and state departments of environmental quality require routine underground storage tank inspection and the removal of old, leaking tanks.
+This is why federal regulations and state departments of environmental quality require the removal of tanks no longer in use.

 Underground Storage Tank Inspection